YaleiYU/KSLCL-DCEE-GitHub-share/README.md

 # KSLCL-DCEE-GitHub-share

 ## Overview
-The repository is for the simulations of KSLCL-DCEE algorithm both numerical and photovoltaic simulations
+This repository contains MATLAB code for the implementation of the KSLCL-DCEE (k-Step Lookahead Active Concurrent Learning-based Dual Control of Exploration and Exploitation) algorithm.
+The code is designed to perform numerical simulations and photovoltaic simulations based on the KSLCL-DCEE framework.

 ## Features
 - Numerical simulations
   - Functions
-  - PLot_results
+  - Plot_results
   - Four main scripts for different case studies
 - Photovoltaic simulations
   - Simulink model
   - Main script for photovoltaic simulations
   - Plot results for photovoltaic simulations (due to size limit, data files are not included for this scenario, please contact the author for the data files)

 ## Requirements
 - MATLAB R2023b